-Searchroom one is equipped for independent study with open access to the Local Studies library and resources such as Electoral Registers (pre 2000), trade and telephone directories.
+Searchroom one is equipped for independent study with access via staff to the Local Studies library and resources such as Electoral Registers (pre 2000), trade and telephone directories.

 We have computers with free access to websites such as ‘Find my Past’, ‘Ancestry’ and the British Newspaper Archive.
 Microfilm and microfiche readers are also available including two specialist machines to assist visitors with visual impairment.

 Facilities for listening to sound recordings and viewing videos can be arranged but must be booked in advance.
 Our Wi-Fi can be used throughout the searchrooms with power sockets available for laptops.

 Our newspaper collection on microfilm can be viewed in searchroom one using film readers, with the option of staff-operated printing through a digital scanner which is also compatible with microfiche.